GROWING AS DISCIPLES

 Hot drinks are 80p and cake is 40p so it is an inexpensive morning out to meet friends and make new ones!
 We also have volunteers who are happy to support people, if desired, in learning to use their mobile phones, iPads and laptops better.
 The only Wednesday Thirst isn't open is the one following Christmas Day.
 Please contact the church office for more information.

-THIRST Table - 12noon - 1pm on the third Wednesday of every month, following the coffee morning, we share a simple, home-made soup lunch together and then there is an informal service where we share bread and wine.
+THIRST Table - 12noon - 1pm on the third Wednesday of every month, following the coffee morning, we share a simple, home-made soup lunch together and then there is an informal service.

 Coffee Mornings, St John’ Church Hall - We hold community coffee mornings on the second Saturday of each month between 10am and 12noon in St John’s Church Hall.
 There is always a friendly, welcoming atmosphere, and as well as drinks and biscuits (included in the admission price of £1), there are a variety of stalls – including cakes, books and hand-made cards, and there is a tombola and a raffle.
 Money raised goes in support of various charities – local, national, international, Christian and general.
 To find out more contact the church office.